 Tone in writing can make or break your piece.
 It can be the difference between a bland, banal article and one that is engaging and easy to read.

 In this post, we'll explain what it is, why it’s important and cover 34 types of tone, with example sentences and how use each one of them.
-After this, you'll be able to control the tone of your writing with ease.
+Once you've gone through this guide, you'll be able to control the tone of your writing with ease.

 What is tone in writing?